andavies/andavies.github.io/_posts/2016-11-13-scopes-and-closures.md

 Constraining scopes in this way allows us to understand our programs more easily, and prevents us from making mistakes.
 By *encapsulating* variables within functions, we are making them easier to understand because we can concentrate on just that part of the program without worrying about what other parts of the program are doing to those variables.

-We also prevent other areas of the program from messing with variables my mistake.
+We also prevent other areas of the program from messing with variables by mistake.
 For example, a common name for a variable might be 'sum'.
 If 'sum' was in the global scope we'd only be able to have one 'sum'.
 Any attempts to re-use sum would overwrite its existing value.
 But by using scopes we can have many 'sum' variables, each *encapsulated* from the rest.

 Large programs have a large number of variables.
 If all variables were in the global scope we would quickly run out of meaningful variable names, and we might forget that we've already used a name elsewhere.
 The practice of adding too many variables to the global scope in this way is known as *polluting the global scope*.